VitoVan/calm/README.md

 > **Note**
 >
-> _You don't need to read this if you don't care about what I am going to install on your machine_
->
 > Installer creation is powered by [NSIS](https://nsis.sourceforge.io/), will be installed by `winget install nsis` if it were not present.
 >
 > So if you don't have NSIS (i.e., `makensis`) under your PATH, this will install NSIS for you.